Cataracts

 What is a cataract?

 A cataract is a clouding of the lens of the eye.
-It can occur in one or both eyes.
-This clouding lessens the amount of light that passes through the lens, which causes blurry or foggy vision.
+It can be in one or both eyes.
+This clouding makes it so that less light passes through the lens of the eye, which causes blurry or foggy vision.

-Cancer treatments, including radiation, chemotherapy, and hormone therapy can cause cataracts.
-However, in almost all cases, the benefit of the cancer treatment outweighs the risk of developing a cataract.
+Cancer treatments like radiation, chemotherapy, and hormone therapy can cause cataracts.
+In most cases, the benefit of the cancer treatment outweighs the risk of developing a cataract.

 Common signs of a cataract are:

-• Need for frequent changes in the prescription for glasses or contact lenses.
+- Need for frequent changes in the prescription of glasses or contact lenses.

 How is a cataract managed?

-Cataracts can be found by doing a routine eye exam.
-If you have a history of cancer treatment, an annual eye exam should be part of your post-cancer care.
+Cataracts can be found during a routine eye exam.
+If you have a history of cancer treatment, having an eye exam every year should be part of your post-cancer care.
 If the cataract changes your vision to the point that it interferes with normal activities, surgery to remove the cataract may be done.

 When should I call my care team?

-If you have any of the symptoms of a cataract listed above, or if vision changes are impacting your quality of life, call your care team.
+If you have any of the symptoms of a cataract listed above, or if vision changes impact your quality of life, call your care team.